 - Taxonomies – You can add each custom taxonomy as a separate column, or as filter dropdowns at the top of the document library.
 Add

-4. View the Document Library
+4. View the finished Document Library

-4. Finalize Your WordPress Document Library
+4. Perfecting Your WordPress Document Library

 By now, you’ve built a fairly impressive document library.
-All the documents are listed in a neat-looking table with search box and filters.
+All the documents are listed in a neat-looking table with a search box and filters.

-- Create multiple tables listing different documents – In Step 3, I showed you how to create a 1-page document library listing all your files.
+- Create multiple tables listing different documents – In Step 3, we showed you how to create a 1-page document library listing all your files.
 If you prefer, you can list different documents on different parts of your site.
 For example, you might like to create a multi-page document library with a different category per page.

 - Change how the documents are ordered – By default, the WordPress document library plugin will list the documents with the most recent first.
-There are lots of other ways to sort the document library, such as alphabetically by title.
+There are lots of other ways to sort the document library, such as Alphabetically by Title.

 Behind the Scenes